-- □ Assist in set-up and take-down at special events. - □ Participate in maintenance projects, shelter tours, remodeling, etc as announced. - □ Using your own transportation to get to and from event sites may be required. - General office duties including filing, data entry, mailings, copying, etc.
+- Assist in set-up and take-down at special events. - □ Using your own transportation to get to and from event sites may be required. - General office duties including filing, data entry, mailings, copying, etc.

 The amount of jobs and job descriptions is only limited by your imagination!
 There is always a new job or task at hand.